 We gawked for a bit, trying in vain to imagine the Palio di Siena, the world-famous horse race held two days each year—July 2 and August 16.
 During the Palio, crowds fill the center and line the edges of Il Campo and horses representing 10 of the 17 city wards race three times around the “track.”
 The race, which began in the 14th century, lasts for about 90 seconds.
 Wow!

 We then found a bar overlooking Il Campo and had drinks—coffee for Michael and Pepsi for me.
 I’ve seen lots of photos of Il Campo, but I’d never realized that it forms a large bowl, with pretty steep sides.
-People, people, people everywhere on Il Campo, having drinks and snacks in bars, walking around the square, and sitting in the bowl.
+People were everywhere on Il Campo, having drinks and snacks in bars, walking around the square, and sitting in the bowl.
 Because the streets in Siena are so steep, we decided to hang out in Il Campo and have lunch there, so we made a slow circle, ending up at Il Bandierino in the southeast corner.
-Michael finally had his beloved cinghiale (wild boar), and I had a sausage and onion pizza (good pizza and good sausage but not so good as the sausage at Nerbone in Greve).
+Michael finally had his beloved cinghiale (wild boar), and I had a sausage and onion pizza (good pizza and good sausage but not so good as the sausage the day before at Nerbone [now La Terrazza] in Greve).

 The Duomo, which sits on the highest point in Siena, is constructed of dark green and white striped marble in the Tuscan style of the Duomo in Florence.
 If the outside is beautiful (and it is), the inside is breathtaking for the art, sculpture, frescoes, striped columns, and inlaid marble floors created by Michelangelo, Bernini, and Umbrian painter Pinturicchio, among others.